 \subsection{Outline}

 The rest of this paper is organized as follows.
 Section \ref{sec:Related works} gives a brief introduction to related works in the field of internet traffic classification.
-Section \ref{sec:Proposed model} gives a complete review on the proposed model for classification of internet traffic using a SNN and with the help of supervised surrogate gradient method.
+Section \ref{sec:Proposed model} gives a complete review of the proposed model for classification of internet traffic using an SNN and with the help of the supervised surrogate gradient method.
 In section \ref{sec:Experiments} and \ref{sec:Results} some experiments and corresponding results are given to investigate the power of the proposed model to classify internet traffic data.
 Conclusions and future work are presented in Section \ref{sec:Conclusion}.